pietervdvn/MapComplete/Docs/Layers/bicycle_library.md

 The question is  *Is there still something relevant you couldn't give in the previous questions?
-Add it here.<br/><span style='font-size: small'>Don't repeat already stated facts</span>*
+Add it here.*

 This rendering asks information about the property  [description](https://wiki.openstreetmap.org/wiki/Key:description)